wp-plugins/just-writing/readme.txt

 6. Administration screen.

 == Changelog ==
+= 2.15.1 =
+* Added link to user profile page in the Just Writing settings page.
+* About page cleanup and additional translation strings.
+* Fix to remove new 'cover' background-size setting in default icon settings in WP3.9.

 = 2.15 =
 * Minor WordPress and PHP notices clean up when in debug mode, thanks Dave Warfel.
 * Major overhaul of code to support upcoming WordPress 3.9 release with TinyMCE 4.0.
 WP3.9 support should be considered beta at this time.